NicolasKheirallah/NextJs-M365-Blog/data/blog/Preparing-for-Copilot-Part-2.md

 ---
 date: '2023-12-25T00:54:01.975Z'
 title: Preparing for Copilot - Part two - Prep work!
-description: We will go through what needed organizational when planning to start with copilot!
+description: We will go through what kind of prep work an organizational needs to do before starting with copilot!
 tags: ['SharePoint', 'Copilot']
 summary: A blog series on what needed do to get started Copilot
 authors: ['default']